 * The tuition and fees listed are effective for the 2022-2023 academic year.
 Per credit hour or per semester calculations are available from Student Financial Services.

-* Total Program Tuition is $52,500 for the 30-credit hour program.
-Students can add 9 credit hours to obtain departmental certification in Corporate Financial Analytics, Risk Management Analytics, Financial Big Data Analytics or Corporate Finance by paying the additional per-credit hour rate of $1,380.
+* Total Program Tuition is $53,280 for the 30-credit hour program.
+Students can add 9 credit hours to obtain departmental certification in Corporate Financial Analytics, Risk Management Analytics, Financial Big Data Analytics or Corporate Finance and will be billed at a reduced per credit hour tuition rate.
 This rate is subject to change year over year and will be offered at a reduced rate after 30 credit hours are completed.

 * The Master's in Finance tuition and fees are subject to review and/or change, with approval by the University Provost's Office and Case Western Reserve University Board of Trustees.

 Applicants to the Master of Finance program should indicate whether they wish to be considered for a merit based scholarship in the “Financial Aid and Funding” section of the online application.
 Consideration for a scholarships does not require a separate application and does not affect the admission decision.
 All scholarship decisions are made at the time of admittance and applicants receiving one are informed in their decision letters.

 Scholarships are offered based on a combination of academic and professional achievement.
 We consider transcripts, work experience, and GMAT or GRE scores when disbursing scholarships.
 Additionally, we interview candidates to gain insight into their potential to contribute in the classroom.